Managed security service: Product resale

 Clearly not a managed service by itself, product resale is a major revenue generator for many MSS providers.
 This category provides value-added hardware and software for a variety of security-related tasks.
 One such service that may be provided is archival of customer data.

 Managed security monitoring

 This is the day-to-day monitoring and interpretation of important system events throughout the network—including unauthorized behavior, malicious hacks, denial of service (DoS), anomalies, and trend analysis.
 It is the first step in an incident response process.

 Penetration testing and vulnerability assessments

 This includes one-time or periodic software scans or hacking attempts in order to find vulnerabilities in a technical and logical perimeter.
 It generally does not assess security throughout the network, nor does it accurately reflect personnel-related exposures due to disgruntled employees, social engineering, etc. Regularly, reports are given to the client.

 Compliance monitoring

 Conduct change management by monitoring event log to identify changes to a system that violates a formal security policy.
 For example, if an impersonator grants himself or herself too much administrative access to a system, it would be easily identifiable through compliance monitoring.

+Managed Detection and Response (MDR)

+Unlike traditional MSS, which focuses on perimeter management and alert triage (sending notifications for the client to handle), managed detection and response focuses on rapid threat detection, analysis, investigation and response (the provider actually takes steps to contain the threat).